GoogleCloudPlatform/cloud-sql-proxy/README.md

 - Configuration with environment variables
 - Fully POSIX-compliant flags

-If you're using Go, Java, or Python, consider using the corresponding Cloud SQL connector which does everything the Proxy does, but in process:
+If you're using Go, Java, Python, or Node.js, consider using the corresponding Cloud SQL connector which does everything the Proxy does, but in process:

 - [Cloud SQL Go connector][go connector]
 - [Cloud SQL Java connector][java connector]
 - [Cloud SQL Python connector][python connector]
+- [Cloud SQL Node.js connector][node connector]

 For users migrating from v1, see the [Migration Guide](migration-guide.md).
 The [v1 README][v1 readme] is still available.